awsdocs/aws-ruby-developer-guide/doc_source/ec2-using-elastic-ip-addresses.md

 The following code example:

-1. Displays information about any addresses associated with an \(Amazon EC2\) instance\.
+1. Displays information about any addresses associated with an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.

 1. Creates an Elastic IP address in Amazon Virtual Private Cloud \(Amazon VPC\)\.